scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Top-Down Manipulation of Beaconing {#topdown-frust}

 The first kind of risk to the beaconing process in the control plane comes from an adversarial entity that controls one or all core ASes in an ISD (e.g., a government).
-One possible attack would be when this entity makes the core AS(es) stop propagating PCBs, thus frustrating the discovery of new paths.
+One possible attack would be when this entity stops the core AS(es) from propagating PCBs, thus frustrating the discovery of new paths.
 In this case, downstream ASes will notice that PCBs are no longer being propagated, but all previously discovered (and still valid) paths are still usable for data-plane forwarding until they expire.

-Another possible attack of this adversarial entity could be to shut down the control services, by compelling core and non-core ASes to stop replying to path requests.
-Alternatively, the compelled ASes might return only a subset of all available paths.
+Another possible attack of this adversarial entity could be to shut down the control services, by compelling core and non-core ASes to stop replying to path requests, or only return a subset of all available paths.
 If this attack were used in conjunction with blackholing, where traffic is redirected to a non-existent resource, senders in the ISD would have difficulty getting traffic out of the ISD.
 In SCION, however, existing paths can continue to be used in the data plane as long as the traversed ASes allow the forwarding.

 ## Manipulation of the Beaconing Process by a Non-Core Adversary {#manipulate-beaconing}